Hannah Schmidt competes in ski cross.Darren Calabrese/COC

 A Little More About Hannah

-Getting into the Sport: Started competing in ski cross at 25… Outside Interests: Graduated from Carleton University in 2019 with a degree in criminology… Plans to become a police officer after her skiing career… Enjoys knitting, crocheting, mountain biking, camping, disc golf, and trying to learn German… Odds and Ends: Has had to manage her type-1 diabetes since she was 12… Younger brother Jared is also on the 2022 Olympic ski cross team… Cousin Madeline Schmidt competed in sprint kayak for Canada at Tokyo 2020… Mother Lesley Anne, who helped push for women’s canoe events to be added to the Olympic program and advocates for equality in sport, is her inspiration… Favourite motto: “Never satisfied, never disappointed” -Bevin Schmidt (her dad)…
+Getting into the Sport: Started competing in ski cross at 25… Outside Interests: Graduated from Carleton University in 2019 with a degree in criminology… Plans to become a police officer after her skiing career… Enjoys knitting, crocheting, mountain biking, camping, disc golf, and trying to learn German… Odds and Ends: Has had to manage her type-1 diabetes since she was 12… Younger brother Jared is also on the 2022 and 2026 Olympic ski cross teams… Cousin Madeline Schmidt competed in sprint kayak for Canada at Tokyo 2020… Mother Lesley Anne, who helped push for women’s canoe events to be added to the Olympic program and advocates for equality in sport, is her inspiration… Favourite motto: “Never satisfied, never disappointed” -Bevin Schmidt (her dad)…

 Olympic Highlights